-CROWTHER: So the good news, getting back to my previous comment about international law does run writ in cyberspace: Terror and crime are against the law.
+Dr. CROWTHER.
+The good news, getting back to my previous comment about international law does run writ in cyberspace: Terror and crime are against the law.
 We all have codes.
 All of the countries have legislation that defines what is a crime and what is terror.
-So that's working pretty well.
+That's working pretty well.

-Part of the problem is the - obviously the diplomatic side of things doesn't bring in terrorists or crimes, but, like the Budapest convention, which started out as a European thing but is now global, is a convention that defines certain cybercrimes.
-And it's a - their goal is to kind of define the spectrum of crimes.
-The Tallinn Manual, of which the second version just came out, also talks about operations in cyberspace, both in a(n) in-war context but also not-in-war context.
+Part of the problem is, obviously the diplomatic side of things doesn't bring in terrorists or crimes, but, like the Budapest convention, which started out as a European thing but is now global, is a convention that defines certain cybercrimes.
+And their goal is to kind of define the spectrum of crimes.
+The Tallinn Manual, of which the second version just came out, also talks about operations in cyberspace, both in an in-war context but also not-in-war context.
 So they talk about that as well.
-But it's - the anonymity of cyberspace really kind of super-empowers terrorists and criminal organizations.
+But the anonymity of cyberspace really kind of super-empowers terrorists and criminal organizations.

-WRAY: Regarding terrorist use of the internet, on the diplomatic front we are working cooperatively with other governments to ensure that we can protect our networks, to defend against incidents coming from terrorist use of the internet.
+Ms. WRAY.
+Regarding terrorist use of the internet, on the diplomatic front we are working cooperatively with other governments to ensure that we can protect our networks, to defend against incidents coming from terrorist use of the internet.
 But bringing this back to the OSCE an example where we might be able to see the CBMs in place is that if there was an incident that appeared to be emanating from another state's territory, and you called that state and they weren't aware of it because it wasn't a government activity, it could be an opportunity for those states to work together to mitigate the incident.